 A striking promotional photo with members of the Athens Bartitsu Society, founded by George Zacharopoulos in 2015.
 The club trains in Bartitsu pugilism, jiujitsu and stick fighting, plus smallsword and singlestick fencing.

-Former Bartitsu Club instructor Pierre Vigny (left) and his wife and associate instructor Marguerite (second from left) pose for a publicity picture featured in the November, 1903 edition of Health and Strength Magazine.
+Former Bartitsu Club instructor Pierre Vigny (right) and his wife and associate instructor Marguerite (second from right) pose for a publicity picture featured in the November, 1903 edition of Health and Strength Magazine.

 Marguerite displays the “hook around the neck” technique with her umbrella handle, a characteristic manoeuvre from both her husband’s self-defence system and her own method.
 Meanwhile, Pierre assumes a lowered version of the Rear Guard with his cane as he prepares to take on the hooligan shown to the far right, who is wielding a belt.
 A potential follow-up technique is shown below, from the “Art of Stick Defence” article in the August 1, 1903 Illustrated London News: